dogdoglization/node-jsso-server/README.md

 -------
 node-jsso-server services JavaScript objects (stored in database) as server-side services to the public HTML5 apps/websites over websocket.
 Each of these objects is simply called JSSO(JavaScript Service Object) in this project; in fact they are just JavaScript objects!

-At the server side, you need coding your functions and warp them in a object as JSSO like this:
+At the server side, you should code your functions in a object as JSSO like this:
 <pre><code>
 	{
 		functionName: function(parameter1, parameter2, ...) {